open-control-systems/bonsai-firmware/README.md

 bonsai-firmware is a collection of applications designed to help you grow healthy plants.
 See the list below to choose the right one for your needs:

-- [bonsai-growlab](projects/bonsai-growlab/README.md): Indoor lab setup for controlled experiments and research on plant growth.
-Continuous monitoring of many environmental parameters (humidity, temperature, soil moisture, light), data logging.
+- [bonsai-growlab-local](projects/bonsai-growlab-local/README.md): Indoor lab setup for controlled experiments and research on plant growth.
+Continuous monitoring of many environmental parameters (humidity, temperature, soil moisture, light) with a local HTTP web server and mDNS service.

 ## Build Status